ACAMAR Projects

 It was officially opened on 25th September 2016.

 SKAO has formed the SKA Regional Centre Coordination Group (SRCCG).
-Peter Quinn (ICRAR) represents Australia and NZ, and Meng Zhao (NAOC) represents China.
+Karen Lee-Waddell (ICRAR) represents Australia, and Meng Zhao (NAOC) represents China.
 The SRCCG will form guidelines for SKA Regional Centres, data access policies and coordinate regional centre efforts on a global scale.

 In January 2012 China installed the first of three 0.5 metre wide-field (1.5×2.9 degree) optical imaging telescopes, AST3-1, at the highest point of the Antarctic plateau.